 Have other summer fruits you want to turn into jam?
 Check out these other easy small batch jam recipes:

 - Place a small dish in the freezer to use for testing the jam.

-- In a large deep skillet, add strawberries, sugar, and lemon juice.
+- In a large 12 inch skillet, add strawberries, sugar, and lemon juice.
 Bring to a rolling boil, stirring often.
 Once boiling, cook until it thickens, about 10 minutes.